fpbarthel/barthel-lab/README.md

 ## License

 All source code in this repository, consisting of files with extensions `.html`, `.css`, `.less`, `.rb` or `.js`, is freely available under an MIT license, unless otherwise noted within a file.
-You're welcome to borrow / repurpose code to build your own site, but I would very much appreciate attribution and a link back to [bedford.io](http://bedford.io) from your `about` page.

 **The MIT License (MIT)**

-Copyright (c) 2013-2019 Trevor Bedford
+Copyright (c) 2021 Floris Barthel

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions: